helios19/transaction-store/README.md

 **Fat-Jar**

-The microservice customer-analytics has been implemented using gradle wrapper.
+The microservice product-analytics has been implemented using gradle wrapper.
 Hence, to build it, simply run the following command in a terminal, at the root of the source folder to generate the runnable fat jar:

 ```